 An alternative is to eat out earlier for the early bird offers.

 Coffee Shops Are Draining Your Wallet

-This doesn’t sound like a lot at first but consider the fact that most people don’t just get one coffee a week, most get more, some, one a day.
+This doesn’t sound like a lot at first, but consider that most people don’t just get one coffee a week; most get more, some, one a day.

-Work out how many times you’re buying coffee, how much you are spending and how much you could save each month by cutting the days down.
+Work out how often you’re buying coffee, how much you are spending, and how much you could save each month by cutting the days down.